-The Corsica Hollow neighborhood – also known as Dunbar – was an African American community on the east edge of Madisonville.
+The Dunbar neighborhood – also known as Corsica Hollow – was an African American community on the east edge of Madisonville.
 In the 1990’s, the City of Cincinnati used the right of eminent domain to seize all of the land, tear down the houses, and re-zone the area for industrial use.

 Land in this area was originally available because in 1886, a wagon-maker named Mahon P. Leonard (who was white) subdivided his 10-acre tract near Duck Creek and began selling the lots to African-Americans.

 Most of the settlers in Dunbar were from the South, and some had been born there prior to Emancipation, including Harriet Deatherage, Elihu and Elizabeth Parks, Simeon Bush, and Marion Rollins.
 According to a 2006 article in the Madisonville Review, “These families built single dwelling homes by themselves.
 The Dunbar community did not have running water, sewage, nor electricity.
 They survived with outhouses, coal oil lamps, and wood burning stoves.”

 At its peak in the early-mid-20th century, Dunbar had perhaps 50 houses plus two churches, a small grocery, a hair salon, and a population of 170 or so.